Franklin Gimson: Civil career

-Life as colonial secretary and internment in Hong Kong
+Colonial secretary of Hong Kong

 Gimson was promoted to the post of Colonial Secretary of Hong Kong in 1941 and arrived at the colony on 7 December, just the day before the Japanese Army initiated its unexpected and sudden large-scale invasion to Hong Kong.
 The defence forces of Hong Kong soon lost in the Battle of Hong Kong and the then governor, Sir Mark Young, was forced to surrender on 25 December, which is now known as the Black Christmas.
 After the Japanese victory, all British officials were arrested and were under Japanese rule.
 Since the Governor was interned elsewhere, Gimson became the representative of the former government who was responsible for dealing with the Japanese over the issue of transfer of power.
 For some time he even set up a provisional liaison office in Prince's Building, Central.

 In March 1942, Gimson was finally sent to Stanley Internment Camp, where most British colonial officials and expatriates were interned.
 During the internment, the British civilian internees established the "British Communal Council", which tried in a limited way to maintain the life and order in the camp.
 As the highest-ranking British official in the camp, Gimson became the chairman of the council and was also responsible to negotiate with the Japanese on matters relating to the camp.